-County Database: – is the on-line membership system of Somerset Scouts, this system is being superseded by Compass (as above) and will be phased out over a period of time.
+County Database: – is the on-line membership system of Somerset Scouts (which holds data solely about our adult volunteers and not about young people).
+This system is being superseded by Compass (as above) and will be phased out over a period of time.
 In the meantime, the details stored will be rationalised where possible.

-Events: – Young people data will be stored using a system or method approved by the County Executive Committee (or their delegate) as appropriate to the event.
+Events: – Young people’s data will be stored using a system or method approved by the County Executive Committee (or their delegate) as appropriate to the event.

 Printed records and Event data